 Honours are a tangible way a country can thank its citizens for rendering valuable and important services.
 Almost every country in the world possesses a system of orders, decorations and medals.
-In Canada the Crown is the fount of all official honours.
+In Canada, the Crown is the fount of all official honours.

-As The Queen's representative, the Lieutenant Governor carries out official investiture ceremonies throughout the year.
-Honours such as the various Exemplary Service Medals, the Service Medal of the Order of St. John and other official honours are presented by the Lieutenant Governor on behalf of The Queen.
+As The King's representative, the Lieutenant Governor carries out official investiture ceremonies throughout the year.
+Honours such as the various Exemplary Service Medals, the Service Medal of the Order of St. John and other official honours are presented by the Lieutenant Governor on behalf of The King.
 The Lieutenant Governor also serves as Chancellor of the Order of Nova Scotia and Vice Chancellor of the Order of St. John, and presides over investiture ceremonies for these two Orders.
 There are also occasions when the Lieutenant Governor presents the Order of Canada and bravery decorations.

 The Order of Nova Scotia